 - Are they giving examples of others besides them doing the exercises?

-Sometimes, workout videos may just show you an example of exercises they perform, but it’s not an example of a training program.
-Learn the difference when you decide to repeat that activity, and talk to a doctor before starting a program.
+Sometimes, workout videos may show you an example of the exercises they perform, but it’s not an example of a training program.
+Ensure you can safely duplicate the presented workouts by taking into account your current fitness level, health status, and specific goals.
+Learn the difference when you decide to repeat that activity and talk to a doctor before starting a program.
 Look at the person’s track record to determine if they are the right person to seek advice from.
 Anyone can call themselves a coach.

 Listen, we all like to have aesthetically pleasing posts here and there.
 But is their feed more about looking good instead of giving helpful health information?
 The internet is full of altering apps and filters, so be wary of what you see.
 Look for someone who gives good information and shows the fun side of health.
 If it’s all about them, then how will they help you?

 In addition, let’s discuss the body type trends.
 Surgery to alter and speed up results is popular.
-This is not about the act of getting surgery, but the intent behind the advice someone is given after said surgery.
+This is not about the act of getting surgery but the intent behind the advice someone is given after said surgery.
 Can you get surgery and still give fitness advice?
 Yes.
-But I think it’s important for people to be honest about how they achieved quicker results if they are calling themselves an expert.
+But I think it’s important for people to be honest about how they achieved quicker results if they call themselves experts.
 The key takeaway is authenticity.

-Naturally, if you see someone that looks good, you will want to know how you can look that way too.
+Naturally, if you see someone who looks good, you will want to know how you can look that way, too.
 This isn’t about sponsored posts because we all do them.
 When I promote a product, I think it’s a good product and would use it myself.

 But if you notice a trend of them showing you anything with no honest fitness advice behind it, that’s a red flag.
 If they make exaggerated or magical pill product claims, that is a red flag.
 If every piece of advice is centered around selling you a product, is it about the product or education?
 Always do your due diligence on a product you are being sold.

 Because social media is not regulated, it’s vital to fact-check fitness advice online.
 When given specific advice, is it backed up by scientific evidence?
 Is the advice within their scope of expertise?
-It’s one thing to say, you should drink more water, but it’s another to say you need to drink 64 ounces a day to lose weight.
+It’s one thing to say you should drink more water, but it’s another to say you need to drink 64 ounces daily to lose weight.

-They only rely on what worked for them
+Fitness Advice Red Flag 5: They only rely on what works for them

 Listen, everyone loves an excellent transformational story.
 Of course, you want to know what they did to achieve those results, but they probably had help.
 It is one thing to share your story and share what worked for you, but it’s another thing to recommend the same to others.
 If their advice is restrictive or unrealistic for you, then that is a red flag.